 How did you overcome the problems associated with the wireless system and latency?

 Delays occur with conventional wireless and video encoding technologies, so we couldn’t use them as they were.
 Because of that, we had to ask companies who are veterans in their respective fields to take on some new challenges.
 A lot of companies co-operated with us in this project.
 (Genyo) Takeda-san10 worked hard in selecting which companies.
 10 Senior Managing Director of Nintendo and General Manager of the Integrated Research and Development Division.
 He is responsible for hardware development at Nintendo.
-In the past, he has appeared in sessions of Iwata Asks about the Wii hardware, the Wii Remote, Punch-Out!! and the Wii U console.
+In the past, he has appeared in sessions of Iwata Asks - Wii, Iwata Asks - Wii, Iwata Asks: PUNCH-OUT!! and the Wii U console.

 He brought in various companies, saying, “Work hard with us on this in order to achieve something unprecedented!”